 One more cycle of the moon to get through before it starts to lighten again.
 The darkest one yet.
 In the meantime it grows darker, colder.
 So I steel myself for another month of this, more dread for this month than any I’ve yet faced.

-If only it were just a river, I’d swim it through the cold, just to be mauled by your paws.
+For the last time I look up at the moon and think, if only it were just a river, I’d swim it through the cold, just to be mauled by your paws.